Best Marketing Books

 Made to Stick: Why Some Ideas Survive and Others Die by Chip Heath and Dan Heath

-Published by Random House, brothers Chip and Dan continue the idea of “stickiness” popularized by Malcolm Gladwell in The Tipping Point.
-They explain what makes a concept exciting and memorable, examine advertising campaigns, and go deep into the six traits that make ideas stick.
-Consciously, we don’t know why we remember some things and forget others.
-Thankfully, Made to Stick explains the psychology of memorable concepts and teaches you how to create ideas that hold long-term impact.
-You’ll learn how to make people listen, act, and spread your ideas quickly among the correct people.
+Published by Random House, brothers Chip and Dan expand on the “stickiness” concept popularized by Malcolm Gladwell in The Tipping Point.
+They examine what makes concepts engaging and memorable, analyze advertising campaigns, and explore six traits that make ideas stick.
+We unconsciously remember certain things while forgetting others.
+Fortunately, Made to Stick explains memorable concept psychology and teaches you to create lasting impact ideas.
+You’ll discover how to make people listen, act, and rapidly spread your ideas among the right audiences.

 9. Outside Insight: Navigating a World Drowning in Data by Jørn Lyseggen